This blog on Lean Requirements has kindly been provided to us by Devbridge Group. It describes the process they use to gather software requirements.

 Once the ideas have been affinity mapped, we rearrange the epics, features, and stories into a story map.
 Epics and features flow from left to right in a logical user path.
 For example searching, checkout, and then booking.
 The stories under each feature are also arranged in a logical flow.
 We are now able to visualize the entire scope of our ideas.

 At this point, it’s time to move from divergent thinking to convergent thinking.
 We start by defining release goals: What outcomes do we want to focus on first?
 In our example, the goal for V1 is to be able to book a ticket, in V2 we will improve searching, and in V3 we will make the user experience more enjoyable.
 The release goals you identify should focus on solving the business problems identified at the beginning of the workshop.
 Once the release goals are identified, we walk through the story map and identify which items support each release goal.

 We tag epics, features, and stories with the appropriate release color, and identify any ideas that might need to be added to the story map to complete the release goal.
-Once we have a prioritised story map, we can start to discuss timeline, technical feasibility, risks, and impediments.
+Once we have a prioritized story map, we can start to discuss timeline, technical feasibility, risks, and impediments.
 The goal here is to build awareness around what it will take to get this solution into production.

 A Lean Requirements workshop typically takes a full day, depending on the size and complexity of the problem.
 In that short period of time, you will be able to define a solution, get cross-functional alignment on scope and priorities, and create a level of shared understanding not possible in traditional requirement methods.
 This shared understanding is a crucial step to ensure you build the right product the right way.